“Reading is the skill.” –Doug Lemov, Teach Like a Champion.

 Our whole-class reading of classic books like Roll of Thunder Hear My Cry and The Giver are some of my favorite memories of teaching.
 Reading Tears of a Tiger aloud as a class moved us to tears.
 The same goes for The Absolutely True Diary of a Part-Time Indian.

 Secondary teachers tend to assign chapters and passages as homework.
-Frankly, I can’t be sure students are doing the assigned reading when they’re at home, and from my experience with assessments, it’s clear that they’re not reading.
+Frankly, I can’t be sure students are doing the assigned reading when they’re at home.
+From my experience with assessments, it’s clear that they’re not reading.
 Also, for my students with reading challenges, I am concerned about how much of the independent reading they will actually understand.

 When we read a book aloud together, we have a shared experience and a shared literary work that we can use as an example throughout the year.
 Students can use these texts as a basis for understanding the literary terms we discuss, making lessons more meaningful.
 There are so many metacognitive skills I can address while doing a “read-aloud, think-aloud,” including understanding vocabulary words in context, asking questions while I read, making predictions, visualizing, and more.
 These are sometimes called Before, During and After, or B-D-A reading strategies.
 Graphic organizers can help you implement these powerful reading strategies, like the ones here.

 Some people have questioned the benefits of reading aloud to middle schoolers, but I am convinced it’s a best practice.